WMBF-TV: History

 Facilities were approved in early 2007, and it was announced at that time that the station would replace WIS and WECT on regional cable systems.
 Raycom selected a building formerly used by cell phone company SunCom on Frontage Road and began construction later that year.
 For Raycom, the construction of WMBF served several goals.
 Because the digital television transition was looming—with the Wilmington stations, including WECT, part of a pilot switchover in September 2008—the Myrtle Beach station, built as a digital-only facility from the outset, would fill in gaps in coverage after WECT's analog signal shut down.
-It also would allow Raycom for the first time to sell advertising in the rapidly growing Grand Strand area and give NBC its first in-market affiliate for Myrtle Beach and Florence.
+It also would allow Raycom to sell advertising in the rapidly growing Grand Strand area for the first time and give NBC its first in-market affiliate for Florence and Myrtle Beach.

 The transmitter was turned on in late July 2008, and the station began programming at 11:59 p.m. on August 7, with NBC welcoming the station on-air the following day on Today, NBC Nightly News, and Late Night with Conan O'Brien.
 The sign-on of WMBF-TV occurred in time for the opening ceremony of the 2008 Summer Olympics.
 The construction of WMBF cost Raycom an estimated $10 million.